Tupper's self-referential formula

 Tupper's self-referential formula is a formula that visually represents itself when graphed at a specific location in the (x, y) plane.

 History

-The formula was defined by Jeff Tupper and appears as an example in Tupper's 2001 SIGGRAPH paper on reliable two-dimensional computer graphing algorithms.
+The formula was defined by Jeff Tupper and appears as an example in his 2001 SIGGRAPH paper on reliable two-dimensional computer graphing algorithms.
 This paper discusses methods related to the GrafEq formula-graphing program developed by Tupper.

-Although the formula is called "self-referential", Tupper did not name it as such.

 Formula

 The formula is an inequality defined as:

 where $\lfloor \dots \rfloor$ denotes the floor function, and mod is the modulo operation.

 Plots

 Let $k$ equal the following 543-digit integer: